SoftwareSeniPT/ss-codex/markdowns/frontend.md

 color: #2e7e83;
 }
 ```

+### Unit sizes

+CSS has four different unit sizes you can use for your margins, borders, fonts, etc. These are pixels (px), points (pt), ems (em) and percentages (%).

+We can separate these units in two different groups, fixed and relative.
+Pixels (px) and points (pt) are fixed, whereas em and percents(%) are relative unit sizes.
+Relative unit sizes are really powerful when creating scalable layouts.
+Fixed size units are good to use when you always want the same element size no matter where you place it.

+CSS3 introduces a few new units, including the rem unit, which stands for “root em”.
+The rem unit is relative to the root—or the html—element.
+It fixes the problem of sizing relative to the context encountered when using ems.

+Point values are only for print!
+A point is a unit of measurement used for real-life ink-on-paper typography.
+72pts = one inch.
+One inch = one real-life inch like-on-a-ruler.
+Not an inch on a screen, which is totally arbitrary based on resolution.
+Point (pt) is not recommended to use in web pages since cross-browser results can be very different.

 ### Preprocessors
 Use your preferred CSS preprocessor.
 You can use SASS or LESS, but keep in mind that always be consistent.
 If the last developer was using SASS, please keep using it when you continue the project.